l0f3n/apaato/README.md

 ![Example usage](https://i.imgur.com/dxcroLd.png)

 ## Installing
-Download geckodriver from [here](https://github.com/mozilla/geckodriver/releases) and save it to as `~/Documents/apaato/geckodriver`
+Download geckodriver from [here](https://github.com/mozilla/geckodriver/releases) and save it as `~/Documents/apaato/geckodriver`.

 Copy this repository and install using `pip3 install /path/to/apaato`.